The Centrepiece

 the Deep

-These items, preserved by the cold, dark waters of the Kattegat, now form the core of the U-534 collection — offering an unparalleled insight into the German perspective on the Battle of the Atlantic, and into the humanity of those who fought on both sides.
+These items, preserved by the cold, dark waters of the Kattegat, now form the core of the U-534 collection - offering an unparalleled insight into the German perspective on the Battle of the Atlantic, and into the humanity of those who fought on both sides.
+For transport to her new home at Woodside, the boat was carefully cut into five sections, two of which were later re-joined - opening up cross-sections of the hull that let visitors see directly into the world of her crew.

 Visit U-534 in Person